Orbeon Forms 2019.1

 The "Autocomplete" control is deprecated.
 See "Improved selection dropdowns" above for details.
 At this time, the "Autocomplete" is still supported but we recommend using the newer controls instead.
 See also the documentation.

-We don't plan for ad new features that target eXist.
+- We don't plan to add new features that target eXist.